-Going From Colleague to Boss Creates Common New Manager Challenges
+Going From Colleague to Boss Creates Common New Supervisor Challenges

-Not surprisingly, most new managers struggle to make the transition from the role of individual contributor to the role of people leader.
+Not surprisingly, we know from our People Manager Assessment Center data that most new managers struggle to make the transition from the role of individual contributor to the role of people leader.
 Sadly, many are inadequately prepared.
 According to research by Forbes and McKinsey:

 When people managers are unprepared, employee engagement, performance, and retention all decline.